danwing/cidfi/draft-wing-cidfi.md

 : As described in {{Section 4.2.6 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.

 Delay budget:
-: As described in {{Section 4.2.6 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.
+: As described in {{Section 4.2.6 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}, counting from when the packet arrives at the CIDFI-aware network element to when it is transmitted.
+The client knows its own jitter (playout) buffer length and the client and server can calculate the one-way delay using timestamps.
+With that information, the client can adjust the server's signaled delay budget with the client's own knowledge.
+TODO: provide details.

 Some other metadata parameters from {{Section 4.2 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}} cannot be successfully